-11 Common American Expressions & Idioms and How to Pronounce Them
+11 Common American Expressions and Idioms and How to Pronounce Them

 Are you tired of studying textbooks that never help you improve your speaking in real life conversations?
 If that’s the case, you’ve come to the right place.
 ChatterFox is here to help you speak American English even better than a native by using 11 common American expressions and idioms.

 Spoken by 1.5 billion people, English is the most popular language in the world.
 However, it’s the native language of only about 360 million people, which means most of the English speakers learn English as a second language.

 Using and understanding common American English expressions in your daily life will make you sound fluent in English, but you also need to know the correct pronunciation to maintain a healthy and clear communication when you speak with native speakers.
 In this article, you will learn both!

 Let’s learn the 11 common expressions and idioms that will make you sound more American!

 1. Epic Fail

 You may have heard this expression in some American TV shows or movies.
 Epic fail means “complete disaster”.
 For instance, when you’re in a party that doesn’t go well, you can call it an epic fail.

 To give a cold shoulder means to ignore or not speak to someone.
 If your friend doesn’t pay attention to you or ignores what you’re saying, you can say, “He’s giving me a cold shoulder”.
 When you pronounce this expression, make sure you link these two words with the d and sh sounds to sound more natural.